axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-09-Memento-GMP-v6.0.6.md

     EPOCH_DURATION=[epoch duration according to the environment]
     ```

-    - Add a community post for the mainnet proposal. i.e: <https://community.axelar.network/t/proposal-add-its-hub-to-mainnet/3227>
+    - Add a community post for the mainnet proposal (i.e: <https://community.axelar.network/t/proposal-add-its-hub-to-mainnet/3227>) and share on `mainnet-announcements` channel on Discord.

     - Note: all the following governance proposals should be submitted at one time so deployment doesn't get held up while waiting for voting.
 [ITS proposal](../evm/2025-09-Memento-ITS-v2.2.0.md) should also be submitted at this time if possible.